seattlehomebrew/seattlehomebrew.github.io/_posts/2012-12-15-traquair-house-ale-brewday.md

       * January 18, 2013

   * We skipped the dry hopping that the recipe called for.
 The recipe called for 0.5 oz Fuggles, which I can’t imagine would make a huge difference.
-  * My notes say that we skipped the addition of 0.25 oz steamed/toasted oak chips, but I don&#8217;t actually see that in the recipe.
-Although I&#8217;m looking at the old (original) version of the CloneBrews book so maybe it was added to the 2nd Edition.
-Jer has a copy of the 2nd Edition so that&#8217;s probably where the note comes from.
+  * My notes say that we skipped the addition of 0.25 oz steamed/toasted oak chips, but I don't actually see that in the recipe.
+Although I'm looking at the old (original) version of the CloneBrews book so maybe it was added to the 2nd Edition.
+Jer has a copy of the 2nd Edition so that's probably where the note comes from.